zanerock/cloudsite/site/docs/getting-started/running.md

 ## Running commands

-Once credentials are in place, you can execute commands using the cloudsite tool:
+Once credentials are in place, you can execute commands using the Cloudsite tool:
 ```bash
 cloudsite <command> [options]
 ```